 Through my research on the Asian Youth Movements it is clear that when individuals speak about their involvement in the anti-racist movement, they do so primarily in terms of their localized experience, even down to describing the geographies of streets where events occurred.
-The two booklets entitled Campaign for Racism and Fascism's are documentation of the local struggles in Southall and Newham that provide an understanding of a local community and its specific history.6 The particular experience of Asian youth in the north of England however has not been explored and there has been little consideration of the impact of specific city environments on the development of these youth movements.7 The existence of documentation on London based organisations rather than those in the north has meant that these London based organisations have stood for Asian Youth Movements rather than a 'movement'.
+The two booklets entitled Campaign for Racism and Fascism's are documentation of the local struggles in Southall and Newham that provide an understanding of a local community and its specific history.
+The particular experience of Asian youth in the north of England however has not been explored and there has been little consideration of the impact of specific city environments on the development of these youth movements.
+The existence of documentation on London based organisations rather than those in the north has meant that these London based organisations have stood for Asian Youth Movements in Britain as a whole.
+It should also be noted that throughout this essay I talk of the Asian Youth Movements rather than a 'movement'.
 I have discussed them in the plural in order to recognise that each city group was in fact a separate organisation.
 While they were part of a wider anti-racist movement and their actions were part of a wider series of actions and impulses towards struggling against racism in Britian during the 1970s and 1980s, they chose to use the term 'movement' in the name of their organisations and it is organisationally that I refer to them in the plural.